Animal welfare and rights in Russia: Legislation

 Russia's Penal Code addresses animal cruelty under its chapter on crimes against human health and public morality.
 The Code prohibits causing injury or death to an animal with malicious or mercenary motives, or with sadistic methods, or in the presence of minors.

 Besides the anti-cruelty provisions of the Penal Code, there are no animal welfare laws addressing farm animals, companion animals, animals used in research, animals used for work, or animals used for recreation.

 In 2014, Russia's animal protection regulations received an F out of possible grades in World Animal Protection's Animal Protection Index.
 It was increased to a D grade in the 2020 Animal Protection Index.

-Culture
+Poaching and abuse

-Russian culture and society is very tolerant of animal abuse.
 Abusing animals is a popular trend among the Russian elite.
 Ruling elites breach hunting laws but are seldom punished for it, while people who try to stop them are punished for getting in their way.
 Wealthy businessmen shoot bears for sport, not out of necessity.
 High-profile animal abusers include United Russia deputy Denis Khakhalov killed a wolf in an illegal hunt and took photos of doing it.
-A famous case of animal abuse that went viral was when a polar bear in sibera, an endangered species, was spray painted with the letters T-34 on its fur, making it hard for the bear to hunt unnoticed.

 Animal abuse during the 2022 Russian invasion of Ukraine

-During the 2022 Russian invasion of Ukraine, Russian invaders killed innocent civilian's pet dogs, burned their horses alive by setting fire to their stables, and tortured dogs by throwing grenades at them.
+During the 2022 Russian invasion of Ukraine, the SBU intercepted a call of a Russian invader talking about their crew eating a Central Asian Shepherd Dog.
+One dog owner reported their dog killed by four Russian grenades thrown at it.
+Russian invaders set fire to a stable with 30 horses burned alive.
 Russians also engage in illegal hunting in nature reserves in occupied Ukraine.